daniyalsaeed20/finance_manager/docs/README.md

 1. Download the app from Google Play Store or Apple App Store
 2. Create an account or sign in
 3. Set your preferred currency
-4. Create service templates for your business
+4. Create service templates for your income sources
 5. Start tracking income and expenses
 6. Set monthly goals and monitor progress